-If your course duration is less than 6 months, you will be issued a vignette (visa sticker) that covers the full length of your course and you do not need to collect a Biometric Residence Permit (BRP) in the UK.
+If your course duration is less than six months, you will be issued a vignette (visa sticker) that covers the full length of your course and you do not need to collect a BRP in the UK.

 Please do not book your flight to the UK until you have received your visa.
-Most Tier 4 applications are decided within 15 working days of your visa appointment, however on occasion there can be delays and for this reason we advise against booking a flight in advance which may lead to you needing to cancel or reschedule your flight booking.
+Most Tier 4 applications are decided within 15 working days of your visa appointment, however on occasion there can be delays and we advise against booking a flight in advance which may need to be cancelled or rescheduled.

 Vignette transfer/visa error

-If there is an error on your vignette, please contact the Visa Application Centre where you made your application to advise them of the error for it to be corrected before you travel.
+If there is an error on your vignette, please contact the Visa Application Centre where you made your application to correct it before you travel.